 Breast Cancer Care

-The Mayo Clinic Health System Center for Breast Care in La Crosse uses state-of-the art breast imaging tools including three-dimensional (3D) digital mammography, also known as digital breast tomosynthesis (DBT).
+The Mayo Clinic Health System Center for Breast Care in La Crosse, Wisconsin, uses advanced breast imaging tools including 3D digital mammography, also known as digital breast tomosynthesis (DBT).

 Our breast imaging experts use a collection of complementary systems for better detection of breast cancer, including:

-- 2D/3D mammography for breast cancer screening and diagnostic work-up,
+- 2D and 3D mammography for breast cancer screening and diagnostic work-up

 This mobile screening resource, together with our breast imaging experts, other health care providers, educators and agencies, are interconnected and complement each other to help screen, educate and refer women for continued care and treatment when necessary.